TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Limitations

 \section{Limitations}

-While \textsc{Time} provides a practical recipe for context triggered reasoning, its scope and claims are deliberately narrow.
+While \textsc{Time} provides a practical recipe for context-triggered reasoning, its scope and claims are deliberately narrow.

-All experiments use dense hybrid reasoners from the Qwen3 family, which already support both instruct style and explicit reasoning modes.
-This makes them a natural first target for learning a finer grained reasoning policy, but it also limits generality.
-We do not claim that the same curriculum and alignment recipe will transfer without modification to purely instruct models such as Llama 3 Instruct variants that have not been pre trained for explicit thinking traces.
-In such models the bottleneck may be the reasoning substrate rather than the controller, and additional pre training or larger supervised traces may be required before a policy like \textsc{Time} is effective.
-We also have not tested \textsc{Time} on mixture of experts hybrid reasoners such as GLM 4.5 Air, where routing and capacity considerations may require different adapter placement or larger alignment sets.
+All experiments use dense hybrid reasoners from the Qwen3 family, which already support both instruct-style and explicit reasoning modes.
+This makes them a natural starting point for learning a finer-grained reasoning policy, but it also limits generality.
+We do not claim that the same curriculum and alignment recipe will transfer unchanged to purely instruct models that were not pre-trained for explicit thinking traces, nor do we evaluate \textsc{Time} on mixture-of-experts hybrid reasoners such as Qwen3-30B-A3B or Qwen3.5-35B-A3B, where routing dynamics, active-parameter sparsity, and adapter placement may interact differently with the proposed curriculum.

-\textsc{Time}Bench focuses on temporal commonsense and conversational robustness under state transitions.
-It is not a task benchmark and does not measure domain specific skills such as mathematical problem solving, coding, or multi step tool use.
-In such settings, traditional more verbose reasoning frameworks, including long chain-of-thought or tree structured methods, may still provide higher raw task accuracy than the short bursts encouraged by \textsc{Time}.
-We target situations where compact, intermittent traces are preferred over maximal performance, for example in interactive or resource constrained deployments, and therefore do not evaluate \textsc{Time} on standard coding, math, or tool benchmarks.

-Our alignment protocol is entirely supervised and adapter based.
-The final behavior is induced through a small, hand curated full-batch dataset that encodes a particular style of intermittent reasoning and temporal sensitivity.
-We do not explore reinforcement learning or bandit style objectives that explicitly optimise a trade off between accuracy, latency, and reasoning cost, nor do we combine \textsc{Time} with reward models that penalise unfaithful or gratuitous traces.
-The 128 example full-batch alignment stage is also a methodological choice.
-We argue that its small size and high diversity help isolate a single behavioral invariant, but we only demonstrate this on Qwen3 and under one protocol; other base models or more complex settings may require larger or differently structured alignment sets.

-\textsc{Time}Bench is a new benchmark created alongside the framework.
-Although we separate training and evaluation data and organise scenarios by diagnostic category, the benchmark is not independent in the sense of being designed by a separate group and covers only a subset of time dependent reasoning phenomena.
-Future work should compare \textsc{Time} tuned models on other temporal benchmarks and on general purpose evaluation suites.

-All \textsc{Time}Bench scores are obtained with an LLM judge rather than human annotators.
-The judge is blind to prompts and timestamps and we use binary scoring, multiple trials, and bootstrapped confidence intervals to reduce variance, but this does not remove all potential biases of the judging model.
-We do not report human studies on perceived faithfulness, usefulness, or trust in the produced traces.